How to Save Money on Alcohol in College

 Take advantage of happy hour deals and specials offered by bars and restaurants.
 Many establishments offer discounted prices during specific times of the day or week.
 Plan your outings accordingly and choose venues that provide affordable drink options.
 Be mindful of your budget and avoid getting carried away by the excitement of the moment.

 If you're attending parties or social gatherings, consider bringing your own alcohol.
 Check with the host beforehand to ensure it's acceptable, and bring a bottle or two to share.
+Good choices for a BYOB night include a bottle of Wine or a small carton of Champagne.
 This not only helps keep costs down but also allows you to have more control over what you're drinking.

 Reading more:

 Instead of spending money on expensive cocktails at bars, consider experimenting with homemade cocktails.
-Purchase basic spirits and mixers at affordable prices, and search for cocktail recipes online.
-With a little practice and creativity, you can make delicious drinks in the comfort of your own home without breaking the bank.
+Purchase basic spirits and mixers at affordable prices, such as Vodka, Rum, Whiskey and a variety of Mixers.
+A Cocktail Shaker Set makes the process easier and more fun.
+Search for cocktail recipes online, then mix, shake, and enjoy your creations in the comfort of your own home without breaking the bank.

 Instead of going out to bars or clubs, consider hosting gatherings at your place.
 Encourage friends to bring their own alcohol (BYOB) and create a fun and social atmosphere.
-This allows everyone to enjoy drinks without the high costs associated with going out.
+Providing a few extra glassware ---such as a set of Wine Glasses or Beer Mugs---helps everyone enjoy their drinks without the high costs associated with going out.

 Reading more: